richard-castaneda/Emotional-Call-Center/Emotional_Call_Center/README.md

 - TextAnalysis - Text-based Emotion Detection
 - MultimodalFusion - Fusion of FER, SER, and Text Analysis
 -
-otebooks - Jupyter notebooks with examples and demos
+Notebooks - Jupyter notebooks with examples and demos
 - data - Placeholder for data links and setup scripts

 ## Setup Instructions